T-vK/LAN-of-Things-standard/README.md

 # LAN-of-Things-standard
 This is an attempt to create an open standard for LAN of things devices.
 LAN of things devices are devices that are connected to a network, but not necessarily the Internet.

+# Status
+Discontinued for now.
+It seems like the WoT specifications have the same goal.
+I am not certain yet, though.

 # Get involved
 This project is still a work in progress.
 If you want to get involved, have an idea, suggestion or question, feel free to [open an issue](https://github.com/T-vK/LAN-of-Things-standard/issues/new).